+Participation in the Buy-Back Program is voluntary.
 Individuals who choose to sell their interests receive payments directly into their Individual Indian Money (IIM) accounts.
 In addition to receiving fair market value for their land based on objective appraisals, sellers also receive a base payment of $75 per offer.
 Consolidated interests are then immediately restored to tribal trust ownership for uses benefiting the reservation community and tribal members.

 Some owners have already received more than $100,000 for their interests (offer amounts vary based on the particular interests held).

 The Program has announced more than 40 locations where implementation will begin by the middle of 2017, and will continue to apply lessons learned from each experience.
 In November 2015, the Buy-Back Program announced a Planning Initiative to assist in the development of its next implementation schedule for 2017 and beyond.
 The two-pronged Planning Initiative seeks input from tribal governments and landowners who are interested in participating in the Program.
 The deadline to impact scheduling is March 11, 2016.
 Landowners may continue to register their interest after the deadline, but it will not be considered for implementation scheduling.